All the latest events within the School of Health and Life Sciences

 'Tuning in to Teens' and 'Tuning in to Kids' programs

-We are excited to announce that we will be running a tuning into teens parenting program term 4 2018.
-You will find attached a flyer outlining the details.
-Please feel free to forward the details of the program to any parents/carers of teenagers that may be interested in attending.
+We are excited to announce that we will be running a tuning into parenting programs.
+Please feel free to forward the details of the program to any parents/carers of teenagers and/or young children that may be interested in attending.

 Places are limited so if you are interested, please complete the registration form and email through to email@example.com ASAP to confirm your place.

 Landscape-scale conservation of threatened invertebrates of the Western Strzeleckis

 Genetics and wildlife conservation specialists at Federation University Australia (FedUni), in collaboration with the Victorian Department of Environment, Land, Water and Planning (DELWP), Gippsland Water and the South Gippsland and La Trobe Landcare Networks have been successful in securing $417,058 to fund their project ‘Landscape-scale conservation of threatened invertebrates of the Western Strzeleckis’.
 The project will protect and restore habitat for 30 colonies of Giant Gippsland Earthworm and three threatened species of burrowing crayfish.

 The project is an excellent example of collaboration between various Gippsland-based agencies and is part of the $86.3 million investment from the Victorian State Government to implement Protecting Victoria’s Environment – Biodiversity 2037.
 85 new projects worth $33.7 million focussed on on-ground biodiversity action have recently been announced, which will be delivered over three years by various government and non-government stakeholders and will directly contribute to the targets of Biodiversity 2037, under the goal ‘Victoria's natural environment is healthy’.